shubhamsrkdev/unCap/readme.md

 # usage instructions for mac or linux
 - clone the repository or download importer.py
-- make sure to install python3 and go to the directory where importer.py is present and type in
+- make sure to install python3 and go to the directory where importer.py is present and type in the following command

 ```bash
 python3 importer.py